vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 ### Sorting Citations

 An additional benefit of this model is that citations can be sorted.
 Whatever their step form (sets or numbers in any format with or without suffix), the model always provides a numeric value for each; so, sorting them is just a matter of comparing them step by step.

+>Note that sorting cannot apply to citation steps having as type a free or masked text, because in this case there is no rule to infer an order from the citation itself.
+These are corner cases, provided for wider compatibility, but in most (if not all) the cases you will use other step types; otherwise, the citation model itself wouldn't make much sense, given that it is used to constrain user's input.

 ## Usage